Grafl currently has a single API endpoint that can be used for both GET requests and POST data.

 col | number | no | Used for creating subplots |

-Common plot parameters and values such as type
+Common plot parameters and values such as type, x, y etc.

-Plot specific parameters and values such as type
+Plot specific parameters and values such as type, x, y etc.

 format_type | string | no | standard (default), animated (experimental use only), svg, png |